 - As you are finding new open space as a result of de-cluttering, you are creating a cleaner environment, there is less to clean, and less things.

 - Keep in mind, the de-cluttering process can be taking outside, so you can enjoy your outdoor space even more.

 Create Open Space

-As you find that you have more organization in your home, you will be more productive.
+As you continue to create a minimal lifestyle you will find that you have more organization in your home, you will be more productive.
 You will be creating more open space in your home by keeping only the essentials items that you need.
-Another benefit of more open space is that it is easier to clean and keep organized, because there is less.
+Another benefit of more open space is that it is easier to clean and keep organized because there is less.

 And you will find that with a more open space and lifestyle, it will be easier to keep it clean and organized.

 Use Natural Light